Talk To Your Boss About Mental Health And Advocate For Your Needs At Work

 4. Speaking up may help improve your work environment.
 By starting a dialogue about mental health, you may be able to promote a more positive, inclusive company culture.

-Potential drawbacks of talking to your boss about your mental health
+Potential drawbacks of deciding to talk to your boss about mental health issues

 Though education and awareness around mental health have increased, research suggests that employment discrimination against people with mental illnesses remains widespread.
 If your boss or coworkers have discriminatory attitudes about mental health conditions, letting them know what you’re experiencing could expose you to harassment or unequal treatment.
 Even if there’s no overt discrimination, it could be a barrier to advancement.